hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 I did.
 And I have done everything dependent on me to make it real.

 Meet [Metalang99], a simple functional language that allows you to create complex metaprograms.
-It represents a header-only macro library, so everything you need to set it up is `-Imetalang99/include` and a C99 compiler <span class="note">Speaking formally, both the C and C++ preprocessors can execute Metalang99 (they are identical except for C++20's [`__VA_OPT__`]).<br><br>Speaking pragmatically, only pure C can significantly benefit from it.</span>.
+It represents a header-only macro library, so everything you need to set it up is `-Imetalang99/include` and a C99 compiler [^c-or-cpp].
 However, today I shall focus only on two accompanying libraries -- [Datatype99] and [Interface99].
 Being implemented atop of Metalang99, they unleash the potential of preprocessor metaprogramming at the full scale, and therefore are more useful for an average C programmer.

 I shall also address a few captious questions regarding compilation times, compilation errors, and applicability of my method to the real world.